-Magnesium: what is it and which are the health benefits of it?
+Magnesium: what is it and what are its health benefits?

-Nowadays there is a lot of talk about Magnesium, its health benefits and how the body can’t work properly without it, but let’s see in details what it is, which are the health benefits and what you can do in case of deficiency.
+Nowadays there is a lot of talk about Magnesium, its health benefits, and how the body can’t work properly without it, but let’s see in detail what it is, which its health benefits, and what you can do in case of deficiency.

 What is it?